thewaxmango/mahjong-hands/README.md

+** The site has been taken down following my graduation from high school. **

-Yes, there is a bug with determining uradora.
+There is a bug with determining uradora.

 # mahjong-hands